Downtown Post NYC

-Battery Park City Authority Board of Directors meeting
+After conducting a search, the Battery Park City Authority Board of Directors will choose the next president.

 Gov. Cuomo appoints three new members to the Battery Park City Authority Board of Directors